6 Simple Ways to Soundproof Interior Doors

 I had interior doors all over my first apartment, and it was highly noisy.

-You could hear anyone without any problems behind those doors like there were no doors at all.
+No matter how much privacy they were providing, you could hear anyone without any problems behind those doors like there were no doors at all.
 So, I have found out about a couple of solutions.

 Of course, changing doors is somewhat expensive, so soundproofing is a great alternative.